 |Up to 6 months

 Read more: types of peperomia plants

 Main thing guys: don’t – I repeat, DO NOT – overwater this plant.
-Although it looks like a pilea with attitude, it’s not.
-Remember that the watermelon Peperomia is a semi-succulent and requires less water than your average houseplant.
-That being said, watermelon Peperomia is otherwise easy-to-care-for and will produce a unique, bushy look with regular maintenance.
+Although it looks like a Pilea with attitude, it’s not.
+Remember that the watermelon Peperomia is semi-succulent and requires less water than your average houseplant.
+That being said, watermelon Peperomia is otherwise easy to care for and will produce a unique, bushy look with regular maintenance.
 Once you’re familiar with your peperomia’s hydration and fertilizer needs, you can set it aside in bright, indirect light and it’ll be happy as a clam.

 Best light: Bright indirect light

 As a rainforest floor native, Peperomia argyreia is used to a good dose of indirect sunlight.
 The dark green leaves of the plant show that it stores a lot of chlorophyll to tolerate the somewhat shady conditions, a result of active photosynthesis of all the light it can get.
 Since the plant puts out many stems with a single leaf on each, you will notice it reaching towards a light source if it’s in need.
 In a bright room with enough light, the plant will grow lots of stems and full leaves.
 The plant can’t get too much light – as long as it’s indirect.

 Water needs: water once or twice a week